Loc15/PicoGamepadConverter/README.md

 ---
 ## Features

-You can to set some additional configuration if you required:
+You can set some additional configuration if you required:

 ![features](./docs/features.png)